mariopan/flynose/README.md

 Python is the present programming language.
 It consists of three separated parts:

 1. stimulus generation: four kinds of stimuli can be generated (each have different id): triangular (*'ts'*), step (*'ss'*), real plumes (*'pl'*) and loaded from an external file (undefined).
 The function managing this part is **stim_fcn.py**.
 To generate the *real plumes* we used the scripts **stats_for_plumes.py** and **corr_plumes.py**.
 2. ORNs simulation.
-The function managing this part is **NSI_ORN_LIF.py** for a single sensillum and **ORNs_layer_dyn.py** for the dynamics of all the ORN's types.
-NSI_ORN_LIF receives the input from stim_fcn, and it is repeated in ORNs_layer_dyn for a number of times equal to the implemented number of receptor types.
+The function managing this part is **sensillum_dyn.py** for a single sensillum and **ORNs_layer_dyn.py** for the dynamics of all the ORN's types. sensillum_dyn receives the input from stim_fcn, and it is repeated in ORNs_layer_dyn for a number of times equal to the implemented number of receptor types.
 Both functions return a spike matrix and spike density function (calculated with **sdf_krofczik.py**) of the ORNs.
 3. Antennal lobe (AL) simulation.
 The function managing this part is **AL_dyn.py**.
-It receives the output from both NSI_ORN_LIF or ORNs_layer_dyn as they are homogeneous.
+It receives the output from both sensillum_dyn or ORNs_layer_dyn as they are homogeneous.
 It returns spike matrix and spike density function (calculated with sdf_krofczik) of the PNs and LNs.